Registering for a course

-Language Centre lessons are held at various locations in and around the University buildings in Groningen.
-You will receive an email informing you of your course location about a week before the start of the course.
+Language Centre lessons are held at online at the moment.
+You will receive an email informing you of your online course about a week before the start of the course.

 Please check your lecture timetable before you register for a Language Centre course.
-You can cancel your registration via the website and register for another timeslot of the same course until two weeks before the start of the course, provided that there are places available.
-Changing groups less than two weeks before the start of a course is not possible.
+You can cancel your registration via the website and register for another timeslot of the same course until one week before the start of the course, provided that there are places available.
+Changing groups less than one week before the start of a course is not possible.